gaskaa/Getting-and-Cleaning-Data/CodeBook.md

 ##Part 3: Use descriptive activity names to name the activities in the data set

-The subject and activity columns are attached to the mean and standard deviation subset.
+The subject and activity columns are attached to the mean and standard deviation subset and named `data`.
 Each number in the activity column is replaced with the corresponding activity description.
-The data is then ordered by subject number.
+The data is then ordered by subject number and named `orderedData`.

 ##Part 4: Appropriately label the data set with descriptive variable names